IE4OpenData/Octroy/README.md

 (output goes to src/main/resources/org/ie4opendata/octroy/fr-ner-company.bin)

+## Train the company identifier from already annotated XMIs

+$ ./target/appassembler/bin/opennlp-trainer-extractor ./data/gold36 ./data/company.training36

+(the training file will contain the <START:company> and <END> tags already)

+then follow with the company-trainer as described above.

+Notice that changing the sentence boundary detector or the tokenizer will not require re-annotating in this case (just modifying the program to use a different descriptor).

 ## Annotate documents for evaluation with Apache RuTA and training with ClearTk

 $ ./target/appassembler/bin/texts-to-xmis docs/dev36 data/gold36